Hishaam-Ahmed/Freelance-Manager/README.md

 The database used is mongodb and is already hosted on the mongodb website so you do not need to install or configure it

-## Structure

-It consists of two folders:

- - backend
- - frontend

 ## How to run the app locally